brillout/wildcard-api/docs/custom-vs-generic.md

   a [REST level >=1](https://martinfowler.com/articles/richardsonMaturityModel.html#level1) API.

 > TL;DR
->  - We recommend a custom API with an API tightly developed with your frontend.
 >  - We recommend a generic API if your API development needs to be decoupled from frontend development.
+>  - Otherwise we recommend using a custom API with an API tightly developed with your frontend.
 >  - You can start with a custom API then progressively replace it with a generic API.

 #### Contents